philemonnwanne/aws-bootcamp-cruddur-2023/journal/week4.md

 if [ "$1" = "prod" ]; then
   URL=$PROD_CONNECTION_URL
-  echo "Connected to the Production DATABASE!!!" else
+  echo "Connecting to the production DATABASE!!!" psql $URL && echo "Bye Bye from the production DATABASE!!!" else
   URL=$DEV_CONNECTION_URL
-  echo "Connected to the Development DATABASE!!!" fi
+  echo "Connecting to the development DATABASE!!!" psql $URL && echo "Bye Bye from the development DATABASE!!!" fi

-psql $URL
 ```

 We will make it executable: